devopsgroup-io/catapult/README.md

 ## Configure Automated Deployments ##

 Once the Web and Database Servers are up and running, it's then time to configure your Bamboo Catapult project's TEST, QC, and PROD plans.
+To avoid having to manually configure the Bamboo project, plans, stages, jobs, and tasks configuration, you may optionally install and purchase the "Bob Swift Atlassian Add-ons - Bamboo CLI Connector" Bamboo add-on.
+Otherwise, the manual setup configuration steps are outlined below:

-1. Sign in to your new custom Bamboo instance https://[your-name-here].atlassian.net
+1. Sign in to your new custom Bamboo instance `~/secrets/configuration.yml["company"]["bamboo_base_url"]`
 2. Click Build > All build plans from the header:
 3. From the Build Dashboard and under the Catapult project:
     * **Configure Catapult Project TEST Plan**